 One family’s account of buying their own piece of woodland in Devon.

 There are many reasons why you might want to buy a piece of your own woodland.
-Perhaps you want to use for wildlife conservation or to help you and your family strive for a better way of life and well being.
+Perhaps you want to use it for wildlife conservation alongside helping you and your family strive for a better way of life and well being.

-For the Turner family, their decision was motivated by the latter.
-They wanted a place they could escape to away from the stress of life and most importantly, as a family with two teenagers- the trappings of modern life and digital connectivity.
+For the Turner family they wanted a place they could escape to away from the stress of life and most importantly, as a family with two teenagers- the trappings of modern life and digital connectivity and learn about managing woodland.

-Martin Turner, (co-Director at Life Space Cabins) discovered woodlands.co.uk, a specialist selling agent of parcels of woodland.
+Martin Turner, discovered woodlands.co.uk, a specialist selling agent of parcels of woodland.
 Woodlands had a wide range of potential sites, which after making contact, Martin was soon viewing potential locations with the local woodland manager.

 The family wanted their woodland to be close enough to their home that they could easily travel to in less than half an hour.
 The criteria included a light, varied and characterful piece of woodland, ideally with good vehicle access to enable easy production of home firewood -all in an area with no phone signal!